 How to Surf the Web Anonymously

-Too many people are under the false impression that they are already browsing the web anonymously.
+Too many people are under the false impression that they are already browsing the Web anonymously.
 The general belief is that you are all alone when you are on your social media accounts, when you browse websites, and when you look up information.
-In fact, every time you open your browser your information is open access to government agencies, applications designed to track and monitor web activity, and much more.
+In fact, every time you open your browser, your information is accessible to government agencies, applications designed to track and monitor Web activity, and much more.

-While many have turned to private web browsers, clearing their cache, and placing “do not track” requests into their settings in an effort to figure out how to surf the Web anonymously, none of these methods truly keep your activity private.
+While many have turned to private Web browsers, clearing their cache, and placing “do not track” requests into their settings in an effort to figure out how to surf the Web anonymously, none of these methods truly keep your activity private.
 But there is one solution that can help: a virtual private network.

 VPNs allow you to surf the Internet anonymously by hiding your IP address.
 But since you’ll be using an IP address from one of our servers to surf the Web anonymously, you can also take advantage of this by choosing a server in a specific country to connect to.
 This will let you access online content that’s blocked by institutional filters, government censorship, or regional copyright restrictions.
 Want to watch American Netflix shows from abroad or the latest from the BBC in the U.S.?
 You can do it with Hotspot Shield VPN.

 You’ll also be able to protect the security of your data with our VPN, even on insecure networks like public Wi-Fi hotspots.
 All of your data will be encrypted and sent through one of our secure VPN tunnels, protecting it from hackers and snoops.

 Surf the Internet Anonymously With Us for Free